xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/managing_mailchimp_lists.md

 order: 350
 published: true
 ---
-Mainly, all work with the Mailchimp lists and newsletters is to be conducted on the Mailchimp side.
-X-Cart integration of the ‘Mailchimp Integration with E-commerce Support’ addon allows veiwing Mailchimp audiences that are uploaded to the X-Cart Admin area automatically and checking customers' subscriptions.
-The audiences creation and management as well as the subscription lists management themselves are done on the Mailchimp side.
+Mainly, all work with the Mailchimp lists and newsletters is conducted on the Mailchimp side.
+The Mailchimp Integration with eCommerce Support add-on in X-Cart allows viewing Mailchimp audiences uploaded to the store Admin area automatically and checking customers’ subscriptions.
+The audiences creation and management and the subscription lists management themselves are done on the Mailchimp side.

 {% toc %}

 ## Viewing Mailchimp Lists

-Once the "Mailchimp Integration with Ecommerce support" addon has been {% link "installed" ref_w5MRyybe %} and {% link "configured" ref_ST1QnErC %} Mailchimp audiences are automatically uploaded to the **Marketing** -> **Mailchimp lists** section of your X-Cart Admin area:
+After you have connected your store to your Mailchimp account and configured the add-on Mailchimp Integration with eCommerce Support, Mailchimp audiences are automatically uploaded to the **Marketing -> Mailchimp Lists** section of your X-Cart Admin area:

 ![mailchimp-lists.png]({{site.baseurl}}/attachments/ref_dHGZpSCX/mailchimp-lists.png)

 {% note info %}
 For X-Cart 5.3.x and earlier Mailchimp audiences are displayed in the **Sales channels** -> **Mailchimp lists** section.
 {% endnote %}

-All the Mailchimp lists that you will see in the **Marketing** -> **Mailchimp lists** section of your store Admin area are created and managed on the Mailchimp end outside your X-Cart based store.
-For more info on Mailchimp lists (they are called "audience" there), see the Mailchimp Knowledge Base [article](http://kb.mailchimp.com/lists).

-Any lists and list groups configured in your Mailchimp account before your X-Cart store have been connected to Mailchimp are imported into your X-Cart store automatically.
-However, if the actual state of your lists is not displayed correctly on the **Marketing** -> **Mailchimp lists** page of your store Admin area (e.g. after the audiences/groups have been editied recently), use the **Update Mailchimp Lists** button on the "Mailchimp Integration" addon settings page in X-Cart to synchronize the data between the systems.
-![update-lists-button.png]({{site.baseurl}}/attachments/ref_dHGZpSCX/update-lists-button.png)

-In any case, you need to make sure that the audiences and groups you have configured on the Mailchimp end are visible on the **Marketing** > **Mailchimp lists** page in your X-Cart store's Admin area.
 Be sure to check this page and do as follows:

-   * Use the ON/OFF buttons before a name of a specific list and group to specify the lists and groups that should be active for your store.
-The active lists and groups will be visible on the forms that your store users will use to select the lists/groups to which they want to subscribe.
+* Use the ON/OFF button in front of the name of a specific list and group to specify the lists and groups that should be active for your store.
+The active lists and groups will be visible on the forms that your store users will use to select the lists/groups they want to subscribe to.
 Inactive lists/groups will not appear on such forms, and thus your store users will not be able to select them.

-   * Use the check boxes in the "Subscribe by default" column to specify which lists and groups a user should be subscribed to if they opt in to receive your store's email newsletter via a single check box option (without choosing the specific lists/groups - for example, by subscribing via the "Sign up for *Your company name* news" box in the site footer, or by choosing the option "Subscribe to our news list and be in touch with our latest offers" during checkout).
+* Use the checkboxes in the “Subscribe by default” column to specify which lists and groups a user should be subscribed to if they opted in to receive your store’s email newsletter via a single check box option (without choosing the specific lists/groups - for example, by subscribing via the “Sign up for _My_Store_ news” box in the site footer, or by choosing the option “Subscribe to our news list and be in touch with our latest offers” during checkout).

+All Mailchimp lists you will see on the **Marketing -> Mailchimp Lists** page of your store Admin area are created and managed on the Mailchimp dashboard outside your X-Cart based store.
+For more info on Mailchimp lists (called “audience” there), see the Mailchimp Knowledge Base [article](http://kb.mailchimp.com/lists).

+Any lists and list groups configured in your Mailchimp account before your X-Cart store has been connected to Mailchimp are automatically imported into your store.
+However, if the actual state of your lists does not display correctly on the **Marketing -> Mailchimp Lists** page of your store Admin area (e.g., after the audiences/groups have been edited recently), use the **Update Mailchimp Lists** button on the add-on settings page in X-Cart to synchronize the data between the systems.
+![update-lists-button.png]({{site.baseurl}}/attachments/ref_dHGZpSCX/update-lists-button.png)

+In any case, you need to make sure that the audiences and groups you have configured in Mailchimp are visible on the **Marketing > Mailchimp Lists** page in your X-Cart store’s Admin area.

-## Monitoring Mailchimp Subscribtions
+## Monitoring Mailchimp Subscriptions

 Once the "Mailchimp Integration with Ecommerce support" addon has been {% link "installed" ref_w5MRyybe %} and {% link "configured" ref_ST1QnErC %} the customers of your X-Cart based store can subscribe to Mailchimp newsletters using the regular newsletter subscription form on your site (i.e. your store will no longer record customers subscriptions to newsletters in the **Marketing** -> **Newsletters** section, but add them directly to your Mailchimp audiences).